dominikzogg-legacy/vagrant-php/README.md

 ##### update

-**important**: call this if you dlike to get the newest version of the vagrant-virtualbox-ansible submodule.
+call this if you dlike to get the newest version of the vagrant-virtualbox-ansible submodule.

 ```{.sh}
 cd /path/to/my/project